HIGHLIGHTS-Tennis-Wimbledon day four | Sports-Games

 - United Kingdom

-Highlights of day four of the Wimbledon tennis championships on Thursday (all times GMT): 1550 GAUFF OVERPOWERS VESNINA
+Highlights of day four of the Wimbledon tennis championships on Thursday (all times GMT): 1655 KERBER OUTLASTS SORRIBES TORMO IN MARATHON MATCH

-American teenager Coco Gauff fired down nine aces in a comfortable 6-4 6-3 victory over Russian Elena Vesnina, reaching the Wimbledon third round for the second time in as many main draw appearances.
-1545 MEDVEDEV BREEZES PAST ALCARAZ

-Second seed Daniil Medvedev overcame a slow start before seeing off Spanish teenager Carlos Alcaraz 6-4 6-1 6-2 to reach the third round.
+Former champion Angelique Kerber came through a tough second-round clash to beat Sara Sorribes Tormo 7-5 5-7 6-4 in a match lasting three hours and 18 minutes on Court Two.
 READ MORE:

+Medvedev crushes teenager Alcaraz to reach third round Gauff sees off Vesnina to cruise into third round

 Struggling Svitolina joins exodus of women's seeds at Wimbledon Barty wins Blinkova battle to reach Wimbledon third round

-Impressive Zverev eases past Sandgren into third round Djokovic and Federer named in Olympic tournament
+Fun day at the office for Zverev as he reaches third round Djokovic and Federer named in Olympic tournament

 Gasquet relishing Wimbledon date with 'classic' Federer Murray pulls off Oscar-winning performance to keep alive Wimbledon dreams